Dickinson-COMP-491-492/website/docs/assignments/PA01-CourseTools.md

 1. Create a new feature branch from the feature branch you created in the prior section.
 2. Add the following to your `README.md` file:
    1. A top level section header with your name.
-   2. Second level section headers for "About Me" and "My Schedule"
+   2. Second level section headers for "About Me", "My Schedule", "Assignments".
    3. In the "About Me" section:
       1. Move the text introducing yourself here.
       2. Add a ordered list of your favorite *somethings* (e.g. food, places, etc).